45678/noir/README.txt

+Noir is miniLock encryption with minimal decoration.

+Get [https://45678.github.io/noir](45678.github.io/noir) to start a session.

-Load noir to start a session.
+Or [download] and install the Noir app for Google Chrome.
+Launch the app to start a session.

-Drop files on the window to add them to the workspace.

-Click the + button to select files from with the operating system file chooser dialog box.

-Click any file in the workspace to save it.

-Click the camera button to make a photograph in the workspace.

-Drag a file to the trash to remove it from the workspace.

-Close the window to end the session.
+Close the window or quit to end your session.

-• Somehow define permits.
-• Somehow define keys.
-• Make actual README in workspace.